unity-atoms/unity-atoms/docs/tutorials/event-instancer.md

 ![monsters-took-damage](../assets/event-instancer/monsters-took-damage.png)

 The setup is complete.
-We are now ready to instantiate a death event for each monster.
+We are now ready to instantiate a death Event for each monster.

 ## Death event instancer

 When the monster health reaches zero or lower, we want to fire a `VoidEvent` to signal that this monster has perished.
-Listening for this event in the prefab allows you to customize how each monster type dies.
+Listening for this Event in the prefab allows you to customize how each monster type dies.
 In this example, each monster reports a different death message.

-We need logic in the `Damage` method to detect when they monster died and a reference to an event we want to raise when that happens:
+We need logic in the `Damage` method to detect when they monster died and a reference to an Event we want to raise when that happens:

 ```cs
 using UnityEngine;